vrockai/pipeline-test/docs/content.md

 ---

-## The effect of probiotic and synbiotic supplementation on appetite-regulating hormones and desire to eat: A systematic review and meta-analysis of clinical trials.
+## The effect of probiotic and synbiotic supplementation on appetite-regulating hormones and desire to eat: a systematic review and meta-analysis of clinical trials
- 26.12.2022, _M Noormohammadi, Z Ghorbani, U Löber, M Mahdavi-Roshan, TUP Bartolomaeus, A Kazemi, N Shoaibinobarian, SK Forslund_

-Recent studies have demonstrated the effect of probiotics, prebiotics, and synbiotics on adiponectin and leptin levels; however, those findings remain contested.
-The present study aimed to explore the impact of probiotics/synbiotics on appetite-regulating hormones and the desire to eat.

 [Source](https://doi.org/10.1016/j.phrs.2022.106614)

-10.1016/j.phrs.2022.106614

 ---